alexyaseen/front_migration/README.md

 ### Actual Migration

-When satisfied with the dry run:
+When satisfied with the dry run (the tool defaults to dry run mode if `DRY_RUN` is omitted):

 1. Set `DRY_RUN=false` in `.env`
 2. Run the migration: